South Carolina Code of Laws

 SECTION 2-7-120.
 Designation of non-recurring or one-time expenditures in budget recommendations and general appropriations bills.

 Whenever the General Assembly appropriates funds for nonrecurring or one-time expenditures, the appropriation must be listed in a separate program entitled "Nonrecurring Appropriation".
-The Budget and Control Board, when making its annual budget recommendations, shall identify in a separate marking "Nonrecurring Appropriations" all nonrecurring or one-time expenditures.
+The Governor, when making annual budget recommendations, shall identify in a separate marking "Nonrecurring Appropriations" all nonrecurring or one-time expenditures.

 HISTORY: 1984 Act No. 512, Part II, Section 53.